lrgresearch/oldwebsite/index.md

 #### March 2022

+* Beyza Lisesivdin, has been appointed to full professor to Gazi University, Faculty of Science, Department of Physics.
+Congratulations.
 * New version (v22.3.0) of *gpaw-tools* is released.
 It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
 You can find what's new at [release notes](https://www.lrgresearch.org/gpaw-tools/releasenotes/#version-2230) page.

 #### February 2022

+* Sefa Kazanc is joined to our group.
+Welcome Sefa.
 * Umut Caglar is joined to our group.
-Welcome Umut
+Welcome Umut.
 * A new article **"[A Structural Analysis of Ultrathin Barrier (In)AlN/GaN Heterostructures for GaN‐based High‐frequency Power Electronics](https://doi.org/10.1002/sia.7067)"** is published in Surf.
 Interface Anal.

 #### January 2022